Jebender42/SVSS/README.md

 The use of Te(Bb) in stead of Ti(B Natural) for Violet happens so that Ti can hold a more pinkish hue as the scale transitions back around to a red Do

-This system also uses Just Intonation rather than Equal Temperament
+This system also uses Just Intonation and the Harmonic Series rather than Equal Temperament(12 Tet)

 Do is associated with the Pitch Ratio 1